Angela Merkel: Succession

 On 29 October 2018, Merkel announced that she would not seek reelection as leader of CDU at their party conference in December 2018, but intended to remain as chancellor until the 2021 German federal election was held.
 She stated that she did not plan to seek any political office after this.
 The resignations followed October setbacks for the CSU in the Bavarian state election and for the CDU in the Hessian state election.
 In August 2019, Merkel hinted that she might return to academia at the end of her term in 2021.

 She decided not to suggest any person as her successor as leader of the CDU.
 However, political observers had long considered Annegret Kramp-Karrenbauer as Merkel's protégé groomed for succession.
 This view was confirmed when Kramp-Karrenbauer – widely seen as the chancellor's favourite for the post – was voted to succeed Merkel as leader of the CDU in December 2018.
 Kramp-Karrenbauer's elevation to Defence Minister after Ursula von der Leyen's departure to become president of the European Commission also boosted her standing as Merkel's most likely candidate for succession.
 In 2019, media outlets speculated that Kramp-Karrenbauer might take over Merkel's position as Chancellor sooner than planned if the current governing coalition proved unsustainable.
 The possibility was neither confirmed nor denied by the party.
 In February 2020, Kramp-Karrenbauer announced that she would resign as party leader of the CDU in the summer, after party members in Thuringia defied official party lines and voted with Alternative for Germany to support an FDP candidate for minister-president.
 Kramp-Karrenbauer was succeeded by Armin Laschet at the 2021 CDU leadership election.

 In the 2021 federal election, the SPD won the most votes.
 This necessitated long negotiations among the various parties to form a government.
-On 23 November 2021, a new grand coalition was announced, with Olaf Scholz nominated to succeed Merkel.
+On 23 November 2021, a new coalition was announced, with Olaf Scholz nominated to succeed Merkel.
 Merkel continued to serve as chancellor until 8 December 2021, when Scholz was sworn in.
 The constituency she had held since its establishment in the German reunification was won by Anna Kassautzki (SPD).